-- 4.1 The following are definitions as defined under the relevant data protection legislation: - Article an article under UK GDPR - Data Protection Laws The Data Protection Act 2018, UK General Data Protection Regulations and all applicable laws relating to the collection and use of personal data and privacy, including any applicable codes of practice issued by a regulator. - Data subjects includes all living individuals about whom the Trust holds personal data.
+- 4.1 The following are definitions as defined under the relevant data protection legislation: - Article an article under UK GDPR - Automated biometric recognition system: A system which measures an individual's physical or behavioural characteristics by using equipment that operates 'automatically' (i.e. electronically).
+Information from the individual is automatically compared with biometric information stored in the system to see if there is a match in order to recognise or identify the individual. - Biometric Data Personal information about an individual's physical or behavioural characteristics that can be used to identify that person, including their fingerprints, facial shape, retina and iris patterns, and hand measurements - Data Protection Laws The Data Protection Act 2018, UK General Data Protection Regulation and all applicable laws relating to the collection and use of personal data and privacy, including any applicable codes of practice issued by a regulator. - Data Subjects includes all living individuals about whom the Trust holds personal data.
 A data subject need not be a UK national or resident.
-All data subjects have legal rights in relation to their personal data. - Data controllers A controller determines the purposes and means of processing personal data.
-In most cases, the Trust would identify itself as the data controller. - Data processors includes any person or organisation who processes personal data on behalf of a data controller.
-Employees of data controllers are excluded from this definition, but it does include suppliers who handle personal data on our behalf. - DPM Data Privacy Manager - DPO Data Protection Officer, assist's the Trust to monitor internal compliance, inform and advise on data protection obligations and act as a contact point for data subjects and the Information Commissioner's Office (ICO). - ICO Information Commissioner's Office - Personal data refers to any information relating to a living, identifiable person who can be directly or indirectly identified in particular by reference to an identifier. - Processing is any activity that involves the use of personal data.
+All data subjects have legal rights in relation to their personal data. - Data Controller a controller determines the purposes and means of processing personal data.
+In most cases, the Trust would identify itself as the data controller. - Data Processors includes any person or organisation that processes personal data on behalf of a data controller.
+Employees of data controllers are excluded from this definition, but it does include suppliers who handle personal data on our behalf. - Data Protection Impact Assessments a process designed to identify and minimise data protection risks associated with processing personal data, ensuring compliance with data protection laws. - DPM Data Privacy Manager - DPO Data Protection Officer, assist's the Trust to monitor internal compliance, inform and advise on data protection obligations and act as a contact point for data subjects and the Information Commissioner's Office (ICO). - ICO Information Commissioner's Office - Personal Data refers to any information relating to a living, identifiable person who can be directly or indirectly identified in particular by reference to an identifier. - Processing is any activity that involves the use of personal data.
 It includes obtaining, recording or holding data, or carrying out any operation or set of operations on the data including organising, amending, retrieving, using, disclosing, erasing or destroying it.
-Processing also includes transferring personal data to third parties. - ROPA Record of Processing Activity, a central database/inventory held by the Trust to manage all processing activities in line with the ICO accountability principle.. - Special Category Data includes information about a person's racial or ethnic origin, political opinions, religious or similar beliefs, trade union membership, physical or mental health or condition, sexual life and/or sexual orientation, genetics, and biometric information (where it is used for ID purposes).
-Special category data is personal data that is more sensitive, and so requires more protection. - Third party means a natural or legal person, public authority, agency or body other than the data subject or controller. - Trust New Collaborative Learning Trust (NCLT) - Trust staff -Trust employees or contractor who has been authorised to access any of the Trust's personal data and will include employees, consultants, contractors, and temporary staff hired to work on behalf of the Trust. - UK GDPR the UK General Data Protection Regulations
+Processing also includes transferring personal data to third parties. - ROPA Record of Processing Activity, a central database/inventory held by the Trust to manage all processing activities in line with the ICO accountability principle. - Special Category Data includes information about a person's racial or ethnic origin, political opinions, religious or similar beliefs, trade union membership, physical or mental health or condition, sexual life and/or sexual orientation, genetics, and biometric information (where it is used for ID purposes).
+Special category data is personal data that is more sensitive, and so requires more protection. - Third Party means a natural or legal person, public authority, agency or body other than the data subject or controller. - Trust New Collaborative Learning Trust (NCLT)

+- Trust Staff -Trust employees or contractors who have been authorised to access any of the Trust's personal data and will include employees, consultants, contractors, and temporary staff hired to work on behalf of the Trust. - UK GDPR the UK General Data Protection Regulation